Veronica Pyke

-Veronica Pyke (born 11 April 1981) is an Australian cricketer who plays for Tasmanian Roar and Hobart Hurricanes.
+Veronica Pyke (born 11 April 1981) is an Australian former cricketer who played for Tasmanian Roar and Hobart Hurricanes.

 Early life

 From Orford on the east coast of Tasmania, Pyke first played senior cricket with the men's team in her home town.

 Tasmanian Roar

 Pyke has captained Tasmanian Roar since that team joined the domestic competition.
 Originally she was known as a left-arm bowler, but over time she has developed into an all-rounder.
 During the 2012–13 WNCL competition, she scored a total of 151 runs, more than any other Roar player.

 At Cricket Tasmania's awards night in 2013–14, Pyke won the Tasmanian Roar Player of the Year award, after also being named the team's WNCL Player of the Year and WT20 Player of the Year.

 In round 1 of the 2015–16 WNCL competition, Pyke scored 24 runs against the ACT Meteors and took 3/21 against the Victorian Spirit.
 However, the Roar lost all three of its matches in that round, including its match against the Queensland Fire.
 In the next round, a match against the New South Wales Breakers in Launceston, Pyke scored 41 from 33 balls, but again the Roar fell short of victory.
 In the final round, in Adelaide, Pyke took two wickets in the Roar's losing effort against the Western Fury.
 She then made 28 runs against the South Australian Scorpions, but after her dismissal the Roar suffered yet another loss.